Data-Alchemy/ADF_Deployments/readme.md

 # Azure Data Factory (ADF) Deployment Pipeline using ADF CLI

 This is a readme file explaining the pipeline for deploying Azure Data Factory (ADF) using the ADF CLI.
-The pipeline consists of 4 stages: Artifact collection,Sandbox , Nonprod and Prod.
+The pipeline consists of 4 stages: Artifact collection,Dev , Test and Prod.
 The pipeline is triggered when there are applicable changes to the deployment artifacts, as determined by the `DEPLOY_ARTIFACTS` variable.

 ![solution][solution_diagram]
 ## Pipeline Structure